 Influence of Printing

 Italy's ideas would have been confined to a small elite in Northern Europe but for the invention of printing.
 The basic printing elements had been known in China for centuries, and papermaking had been introduced to Europe in the 13th century.
 However, in the 1440s, there was a decisive step forward in the development of printing.
 In Mainz, Germany, Johann Gutenberg and other printers invented movable type by cutting up old printing blocks to form individual letters.
-It seems that the invention of Gutenberg and other printers was based on the wine presses in this wine growing region.
+It seems that Gutenberg and other printers' invention was based on the wine presses in this wine-growing region.
 Soon Gutenberg was able to mass-produce books and documents on an unprecedented scale.
 Gutenberg used movable type to produce the first printed version of the Bible in 1454.
-The printing press was a sensation at the time and it changed European society.
-Prior to this books were rare and not freely available as most were produced by hand by professional copyists, who were usually monks and who prioritized devotional literature.
+The printing press was a sensation at the time, and it changed European society.
+Before, these books were rare and not freely available as most were produced by hand by professional copyists, who were usually monks and prioritized devotional literature.

-Suddenly books which were once a rarity became widely available, especially to affluent traders and professionals in urban centers.
-Soon all the major European countries had printing presses and they were producing bibles, devotional works and also, significant works by the classical authors such as Virgil.
+Suddenly books that were once a rarity became widely available, especially to affluent traders and professionals in urban centers.
+Soon all the major European countries had printing presses, and they were producing bibles, devotional works, and significant works by classical authors such as Virgil.
 The new books on classical authors exposed more people to the ideas of the past and especially the classical period.
 These works greatly stimulated Northern Europe's intellectual life and did much to inspire intellectuals to revive the wisdom and knowledge of the ancient past.
-The printing press also did much to spread the ideas of key Northern Renaissance thinkers such as Thomas More.
+The printing press also did much to spread key Northern Renaissance thinkers such as Thomas More.

 Political and Social Changes